Sourdough Tools and Equipment

 - Typical of most grain mills, but the flour can heat up quickly.
 So if you’re doing large amounts, you need to pause it occasionally.

 - Price.
 The Harvest Grain Mill costs $349, which is mid-range for a home flour mill.
 This can be out of budget for many people.
 However, their classic grain mill is $279 and is the best quality lower-priced mill you can find.
-To compare, Mock Mills (another popular milling brand) range from $342 to $798.
+To compare, Mock Mills (another popular milling brand) can range much higher.